Golder Makes, Keeps Alma Mater a Winner

 Coach Golder, Sam Mikulak and Syque Caesar give an in-depth look at the No. 2-ranked squad that was also picked to finish first in the Big Ten in 2013.

 Kurt Golder enters his 19th season as the head coach for the men's gymnastics team at the University of Michigan.
 He is only the fourth coach in the program's 80-year history, following Wilbur West, the legendary Newt Loken and Bob Darden.
 A native of Alpena, Mich., Golder most recently led the Wolverines to high levels of success over the last five years, including back-to-back NCAA and Big Ten championships, as well as NCAA and Big Ten titles in 1999.
 In addition to his smashing success during the past two seasons,he guided his squad to the 2009 Big Ten title and the 2010 NCAA team title.
-In the past 14 years, he has coached his teams to thirteen Super Six finishes at the NCAA Championships.
+In the past 14 years, he has coached his teams to fourteen Super Six finishes at the NCAA Championships.

 The previous two seasons marked the most successful years in U-M gymnastics history as they featured two NCAA and Big Ten Titles, as well as a pair of CGA National Coach of the Year honors and Big Ten Coach of the Year accolades.
 Over that span, he guided 20 All-America citations at the NCAA meet, earned five NCAA Individual titles, five Big Ten champions, and the Big Ten Gymnast of the Year in Sam Mikulak in 2013-14.